US Nationwide Literary Road Trips

-5. Stephen Crane – New Jersey He pulled writing ideas from his own bohemian lifestyle, accrued serious debt as an over-spender, and had several major illnesses that stemmed from his Bowery days before dying at the age of 28.
+5. Stephen Crane – New Jersey He pulled writing ideas from his own boho lifestyle, accrued serious debt, and had several major illnesses that stemmed from his Bowery days before dying at the age of 28.

 6. Benjamin Franklin – Pennsylvania A genius.
 A scientist.
 An inventor.
 Some might even say he was a wizard.
 Nothing would stop this man from pushing the boundaries way ahead of his time.